Carolyn Vachani, RN, MSN, AOCN

 FinAid is an award-winning website and a comprehensive source of student financial aid information.
 The site's creator, Mark Kantrowitz, is a testicular cancer survivor and has created a complete listing of scholarship aid available for students affected by cancer.

-The Ped-Onc Resource Center on ACOR (Association of Cancer Online Resources) has a listing of college scholarships for childhood cancer survivors.
+The Ped-Onc Resource Center on ACOR (Association of Cancer Online Resources) has a listing of college scholarships for childhood cancer survivors and many other resources for parents and survivors.

 Another great resource is the Ulman Cancer Fund for Young Adults.
 This group offers college scholarships to students affected by cancer, as well as support services, education, community outreach, and advocacy.